captbaritone/jordaneldredge.com/_posts/2008-10-12-your-debut-album-automated.md

 >
 > Put it all together, that's your debut album.

-I found this very funny, so I wrote a quick and dirty script to automate the process, and I must say, seeing an actual image of the album only makes it funnier. <a href="http://jordaneldredge.com/projects/album-cover-generator/">Have your debut album automatically generated here</a>.
+I found this very funny, so I wrote a quick and dirty script to automate the process, and I must say, seeing an actual image of the album only makes it funnier. <a href="{{ site.url }}/projects/album-cover-generator/">Have your debut album automatically generated here</a>.
 Be patient though, it takes a second to get all the data and put it together.
 The images are fully bookmarkable/shareable and you can simply hit refresh to get a new one!

 You can find the source code on [GitHub](https://github.com/captbaritone/album-cover-generator)